The Failure of Partition and the Case for a United Ireland

 Through a sharp analysis of the history of partition, Kieran Allen rejects the view that the 'two cultures' of Catholic and Protestant communities lock people into permanent antagonism.
 Instead, the sectarian states have kept its citizens divided through political and economic measures like austerity, competition for reduced services and low wages.

-Overturning conventional narratives, 32 Counties evokes the tradition of James Connelly and calls for an Irish unity movement from below to unite the North and the Republic into a secular, socialist and united Ireland.
+Overturning conventional narratives, 32 Counties evokes the tradition of James Connolly and calls for an Irish unity movement from below to unite the North and the Republic into a secular, socialist and united Ireland.

 Kieran Allen is Senior Lecturer in Sociology at University College Dublin.
 His books include 1916: Ireland's Revolutionary Tradition (2016) and The Politics of James Connolly (2016).